 Many people have commented on this video online, pointing out how ludicrous it is for the governing body of Jehovah’s Witnesses to be panhandling toward children, expecting them to give up their tiny allowances to a religion.
 This certainly is a very good point, but I saw something entirely different when I watched the video.

 Don’t They Have Enough Money Already?

 Their Brooklyn properties are estimated to be worth up to $1 billion, while they’re spending just $11 million on one new building.
-This is in addition to the hundreds of millions of dollars if not more that they bring in every year through conventions, property flipping, and the like.
+This is in addition to the hundreds of millions of dollars, if not more, that they bring in every year through conventions, property flipping, and the like.
 Please see this post for a detailed explanation.

 As I bring out in that post cited above, Jehovah’s Witnesses perform no official charitable works save for some sporadic disaster relief rebuilding that is performed by unpaid volunteers and which typically helps only a small handful of fellow Witnesses, not the general public.
 For what, exactly, do they now need the small coins of children?

 More to the Story

 Most people who have written about this story have focused on this angle, of a big, rich religion holding their hands out for the coins of children so they can line their own pockets.
 This video touched me for a different reason, however, and I hope readers understand what I’m about to say.